-Dagoba is an essential part of every Buddhist temple in the world and they had been built since the advent of Buddhism in the island in 2nd century BC.
+Dagoba or stupa is an essential part of every Buddhist temple in the world and they had been built since the advent of Buddhism in the island in 2nd century BC.
 In this article, we are mainly discussing these stupendous constructions.

 Pyramids are some of the most popular ancient constructions in the world.
 The biggest pyramid in Giza (Pyramid of Khufu) is the most ancient of all seven historical world wonders too.
 These historical attractions are well known around the world and attract tourist from every corner of the world.
 According to Egyptologists they were built as tombs for Egyptian dynasty known as Pharaoh.
 Probably there is no one in the world, who have not heard the word “pyramid” at least once in the lifetime.

 So much is known about pyramids but, aren’t there any another historical construction that comparable to pyramids.
 You may think No!
 There had been other advanced civilizations during the time of Pharaoh in many other places in the world.
 Those other civilizations had been also managed to build gigantic constructions such as Pyramids.
 But, most of those ingenious works are not known or least known to place for most people in the world.
 For instance Dagobas in Sri Lanka.
 They are built on a very similar purpose of pyramids but with a religious background.

 The kings and queens of ancient Sri Lanka had a great devotion to the religion and it made them spend a large number of resources to built gigantic Dagobas.
 These constructions were done with superior quality; therefore most of the dagobas are still in very good shape, even after thousands of years.
 Archaeologists believe that these ancient constructions are far better than some of the modern constructions and they would survive for many thousands of years in the future.